Myall Creek massacre: 19th century

+21st century legacy

+On 9 June 2023, ahead of the 185th anniversary of the massacre, The Sydney Morning Herald published an editorial that apologised for its part in "spreading racist views and misinformation while campaigning for the killers to escape justice".
+It said that its disapproval of the death sentence for the 7 of the 12 men involved was "not due to a lack of evidence or genuine doubts over the integrity of any legal process, but because the perpetrators were white and the dead black".
+It admitted that its coverage was out of step with other reporting at the time, and also apologised for other articles encouraging readers to kill Aboriginal people if they felt "threatened".

 Stockyard controversy

 Over the years there has been some debate over the exact location of the massacre.
-An oral tradition developed among stockmen who worked on the Myall Creek station, many years after the massacre actually occurred, that it had happened in a stockyard to which the Wirrayaraay were led by the stockmen.
-Although this oral tradition is very strongly held by some local descendants of the stockmen and others, there is no primary source evidence from the time to support the idea.
+An oral tradition developed among stockmen who worked on the Myall Creek station, many years after the massacre occurred, that it had happened in a stockyard to which the Wirrayaraay were led by the stockmen.
+Although this oral tradition is strongly held by some local descendants of the stockmen and others, there is no primary source evidence from the time to support the idea.

 All the evidence collected by Police Magistrate Edward Denny Day and provided in evidence at the two trials contradicts the suggestion that it occurred in a stockyard.
 Witnesses William Hobbs, Thomas Foster, Andrew Burrowes and Edward Denny Day himself describe the massacre site without making any mention of a stockyard.
 Hobbs stated in evidence to the Supreme Court that the stockyard was close to the huts whereas the massacre site was "about half a mile from my house in a westerly direction".
 Historians dismiss the stockyard as the location of the massacre as a "bush myth".